TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

 }
 ```

-Lets do something that includes window 3, the console/terminal.
+Let's do something that includes window 3, the console/terminal.
 As long as you code has been compiling fine the output displayed should be...

 `Program returned: 0`